 If not, then it would be useful to decide how you want your brand to come across.
 What’s the message you want to send?
 Are you professional above all else?
 Are you relatable and amiable?
-Are you more jovial and flexible in your approach?
-Cracking jokes and using what’s new and relevant to market your brand?
+Are you more jovial and offbeat in your approach?

 The good news is that you can be anything you want.
 It’s exciting when you think about it.

 Getting back to consistency however, this voice needs to come across each and every time someone on your team posts or responds or creates just about anything to put out to the public.
-No matter who has logged into your Twitter profile today, they need to come across in the exact same way you or anyone else might.
+No matter what member of your team has logged into your Twitter profile today, they need to come across in the exact same way you or anyone else on your team might.